Stable pairs on nodal K3 fibrations: Stable pairs on nodal fibrations

-such that $g$ is the blowing up at all the exceptional loci of $h$.
-The first degeneration is the degeneration to the normal cone \cite{a35} in which $D_i \subset Y$ is attached to the divisor at infinity $H_1=\P(\O_{\P^1}(-1)^2)$ in the $i$-th copy of $\bP_1$.
+The first degeneration in (\ref{degen}) is the degeneration to the normal cone \cite{a35} in which $D_i \subset Y$ is attached to the divisor at infinity $H_1=\P(\O_{\P^1}(-1)^2)$ in the $i$-th copy of $\bP_1$.
 The second degeneration is called the semi-stable reduction of a conifold degeneration \cite{a96} in which $D_i \subset Y$ is attached to a smooth hyperplane section $H_2$ in the $i$-th copy of $\bP_2$.
 We denote by the total spaces of the first and second degenerations above.
 Let $L$ be an ample line bundle on $X$.
 We define line bundles $L_t$ on $X_t$ to be

 where we set $\epsilon_0 \cneq \epsilon$.

 Now we apply the degeneration formula of stable pair invariants with respect to the above degenerations.
 Suppose for simplicity that there is only one critical locus for the fibration $X \to C$, i.e. $k=1$.
 By the degeneration formula, we obtain the following identities for $\beta \in H_2(\tX, \mathbb{Z})^{\tpi}$